 Physical Exam

 A physical exam helps the doctor look for visible signs of vein problems.
 They will examine your legs for swelling, discoloration, and bulging veins.
-You may be asked to stand during the exam so the doctor can check how gravity affects your veins.
+We may ask you to stand during the exam so the doctor can check how gravity affects your veins.
 If you have symptoms like open sores or ulcers, the doctor will assess their size, location, and severity.

 Duplex Ultrasound